tjtanjin/react-chatbotify-themes/README.md

   <img height="400px" src="https://github.com/tjtanjin/react-chatbotify/assets/43908963/761fcbb3-858e-4a9c-846b-4fddaf218dbc" />
 </p>

 Welcome to React ChatBotify Themes!
 This repository contains themes that may be imported for use with the [**React ChatBotify**](https://react-chatbotify.tjtanjin.com/) library.
-If you're unfamiliar with **React ChatBotify**, it is recommended to go through the repository [**README**](https://github.com/tjtanjin/react-chatbotify) before continuing with this guide.
+If you're unfamiliar with **React ChatBotify**, it is recommended to go through its repository [**README**](https://github.com/tjtanjin/react-chatbotify) before continuing with this document.

 Note that this themes repository is part of **React ChatBotify 2.0.0** which is **still in early development**.
 Thus, the decisions for integrating themes is not yet cast in stone (i.e. not finalized).
-If you're looking to contribute themes to React ChatBotify 2.0.0 **before its release**, please do the following:
+If you're looking to contribute as a theme author to React ChatBotify 2.0.0 **before its release**, please do the following:
 - Reach out to me on [**Discord**](https://discord.gg/6R4DK4G5Zh)
 - Read the section on [**Creating Themes**](#creating-themes)

 Thereafter, you may start creating themes (I will share more details on Discord if you're interested).
-After the section on adding themes, the content will mostly be geared towards developers who are interested to know how the theming feature will be setup.
+After the section on adding themes, the content will mostly be geared towards developers who are interested to know more about theming integration and setup.
 Once React ChatBotify 2.0.0 is released, these information will be shifted into a proper developer guide so that theme authors have a simpler document to read.

 ### Creating Themes

 React ChatBotify presently allows customizing the appearance of the chatbot via the `options` prop as well as in advanced use cases, CSS files.
 This remains true for theme authors as well and as such, theme authors will be customizing their chatbot in **the same way that it is currently done**.
 With that said, the general steps taken would be:
-1) Fork/clone the repository (read the setup in the [**Developer Guide**](https://github.com/tjtanjin/react-chatbotify/blob/working-branch-2.0.0/docs/DeveloperGuide.md))
+1) Fork/clone the repository (read the chatbot setup in the [**Developer Guide**](https://github.com/tjtanjin/react-chatbotify/blob/working-branch-2.0.0/docs/DeveloperGuide.md))
 2) On your local environment, [**customize options**](https://react-chatbotify.tjtanjin.com/docs/api/bot_options) and if necessary, use css to target specific classes
 3) When you're done:
     - Copy your `options` prop into a **JSON file** named **options.json**